 Course Goals: Advance listening and speaking skills for complex academic discussions and high-level interactions.
-Course Objectives:

-Develop the ability to analyze spoken information critically and infer the speaker's tone and attitude.

-- Refine pronunciation and understanding of nuanced grammatical structures for clear communication. - Enhance discussion skills, including the use of idiomatic expressions and language functions.
+- Develop the ability to analyze spoken information critically and infer the speaker's tone and attitude. - Refine pronunciation and understanding of nuanced grammatical structures for clear communication. - Enhance discussion skills, including the use of idiomatic expressions and language functions.

 - Discern the main ideas and underlying purposes in academic listening contexts. - Accurately infer tone and attitude from spoke n language and organize information effectively. - Engage in extended discussions on a range of topics, employing advanced vocabulary and correct pronunciation.
-Prerequisite: LS 402, RW 502, or GE 502.